concordion/concordion-storyboard-extension/README.md

 # Introduction

-Often its difficult to tell from a specification exactly what is being done to the system under test.
-This extension solves that dilema by capturing information (screen shots, soap xml, etc) from the system under test and displaying them as a series of cards on a storyboard at the bottom of the specification while it is being executed.
+Often it's difficult to tell from a specification exactly what is being done to the system under test.
+This extension solves that dilemma by capturing information (screen shots, soap xml, etc) from the system under test and displaying them as a series of cards on a storyboard at the bottom of the specification while it is being executed.

 This can also be a great aid in helping to diagnose test failures.
-Combine this with the [Logback extension](http://github.com/concordion/concordion-logback-extension) you have a wealth of information at your fingure tips.
+Combine this with the [Logback extension](http://github.com/concordion/concordion-logback-extension) you have a wealth of information at your finger tips.

 Supports:
 * browser screen shots
-* text data (eg soap messages)
+* text based data such as email content, soap messages and html
-* html data (eg email content)
 * catches displays exceptions and test failures
 * can group cards into collapsible sections on the storyboard